teltploek/DetErOsDerSnakker/README.md

 ## Working on...

+ * ~~Getting socket to communicate with the user per request rather than globally across all connections~~ Probably done... needs more testing.
  * ~~Getting weird unicode from comment feed translated to readable characters~~ Done!!
  * ~~Slicing up strings in 100 character bulks, sending to Google TTS and stiching up again afterwards~~ Done!!
- * Mocking up the frontend - mostly in my head right now, but should be prototyped somehow

 ## TODOs
+	## Must haves
  		* Find a way to skip the narrating of web-addresses, smileys etc.
+ 		* Handle errors, eb downtime etc.

+ 	## Nice to haves
 		* Make ps1-script more generic using relative dirs
+ 		* Put current version in footer of page (read package.json and render in frontend)

 ---
 Wasting time since 1981